 I also want to make sure you’ve programmed them into your automated system so they go out systematically, without you having to do a thing.

-If you are not yet one of our member lawyers, and you provide estate planning and/or business planning services (or want to), and want to provide a WOW experience to your clients, I hope you will join us on our next call about our Personal Family Lawyer, Family Business Lawyer, and Creative Business Lawyer membership.
+If you are not yet one of our member lawyers, and you provide estate planning and/or business planning services (or want to) and want to provide a WOW experience to your clients, you can learn more about how we can help you do this here.